Qyutou/css-simple/README.md

 For normal work the library requires the OverloadedStrings language extension.

-There are three main ways to create the CSS Rules: "rule", infix "?" or without any function using the OverloadedStrings if the type is specified.
+There are three main ways to create the CSS Rules: `rule`, infix `?` or without any function using the OverloadedStrings if the type is specified.
 ```haskell
 >>> :set -XOverloadedStrings